 - In car park P1S, near to the PRM reserved lots;

 - At the dock (water bus landing stage)

 - In the covered sidewalk between car lanes and Terminal

 - In the sidewalk near to Short Term and Il Milione car park.

-Attention please: until October 15, help point located in the first floor between car lanes and Terminal is not available due to maintenance work.
+Attention please: until November 30, help point located at the first floor between car lanes and Terminal is not available due to maintenance work.

 Refer to the Airport Maps.

 PRM assistance is provided from the time of disembarkation from the aircraft through to one of the connecting points for your onward journey.

 The Airport provides assistance to the following types of PRM, identified by the relevant international IATA codes: